Anthony LaPaglia: Career

-LaPaglia made his debut in an Australian production opposite Hugo Weaving in The Custodian (1993).
-The following year he appeared in the romantic comedy Paperback Romance (1994) with Gia Carides, whom he later married.
-He continued to live mainly in Los Angeles, returning occasionally—especially from about 2000—for roles in major Australian films such as Looking for Alibrandi (2000), Lantana (2001), The Bank (2001), Happy Feet (2006), $9.99 (2008), Balibo (2009) and Happy Feet Two (2011).
+He continued to live mainly in Los Angeles, returning occasionally—especially from about 2000—for roles in major Australian films such as Looking for Alibrandi (2000), Lantana (2001), The Bank (2001), Happy Feet (2006), $9.99 (2008), Balibo (2009), and Happy Feet Two (2011).
 In 2002, LaPaglia co-starred as a fire captain opposite Sigourney Weaver in The Guys, a film about New York firemen who died in the World Trade Center.
 He also played the role onstage, rotating with Bill Murray and others.
 "We did it as a tribute to the men," said LaPaglia.
 "I've been so lucky to do it, to be part of this experience.
 But I can't go back to that morning or watch the video.
 It's too painful."
 He also played fictional Australian actor Anthony Bella (who played Nicky Caesar in the fictitious series Little Caesar) in the comedy movie Analyze That, but was uncredited in his role.

 In addition to playing the central character in Without a Trace during 2002–09, LaPaglia co-wrote an episode entitled "Deep Water".
 In 2009, LaPaglia played the part of Roger East, a real-life Australian journalist, in the political thriller Balibo, about the killing in 1975 of five Australian journalists by the Indonesian Army in the town of Balibo, East Timor.
 The opening scene depicts East's own summary execution, during the Indonesian invasion.

-In October 2011 it was announced that LaPaglia would join the cast of Quentin Tarantino's new film Django Unchained, in which he would portray an Australian character once again.
-However, he eventually left the project, calling the production "out of control."
+LaPaglia was originally cast in Quentin Tarantino's 2012 film Django Unchained, but eventually left the project, calling the production "out of control."

-On 18 February 2012, it was announced that LaPaglia would star in the ABC drama pilot Americana.
-The show was not picked up.

-It was announced in May 2013 that LaPaglia signed on in the feature adaptation of Stephen King's A Good Marriage with Joan Allen.

-In March 2014, LaPaglia joined a new CBS terrorism drama pilot titled Red Zone starring as a retired CIA operative and current high school football coach who returns to active duty after a terrorist attack in Washington, D.C.
-It was renamed Field of Play and not picked up for the 2014 season.
+In 2012 LaPaglia starred in the ABC drama pilot Americana, but it was not picked up.
+He next appeared in the feature adaptation of Stephen King's A Good Marriage with Joan Allen.
+In 2014, LaPaglia appeared in a CBS terrorism drama pilot titled Red Zone starring as a retired CIA operative and current high school football coach who returns to active duty after a terrorist attack in Washington, D.C.
+It was renamed Field of Play but never aired.